sralex/keras_gunicorn_nginx_flask/README.md

 # Flask + Keras + Gunicorn + nginx + docker

-Ready-To-Deploy Flask-Keras application with docker compose, Guniicorn and nginx.
+Ready-To-Deploy Flask-Keras application with docker compose, Gunicorn and nginx.
 Please consider, the model used is for demonstration purposes (does not achieve good results yet).

 Here you will find an `` app/main.py `` file that contains all the functionalities related to the IA model.